Ezandora/Choice-Override/README.md

 Choice Override
 =====
 Choice Override library for KoLmafia.
-Allows the use of multiple choice.id.ash relay override scripts, all co-existing.
+Allows the use of multiple choice.id.ash/choice.id.js relay override scripts, all co-existing.

 Installation
 ----------------